-Counsel who desires to assure himself a vacation for a period not to exceed four weeks may do so automatically by designating the four weeks, in writing, addressed and mailed or delivered to the County Clerk, thirty days in advance.
+Counsel who desires to assure himself a vacation for a period not to exceed four weeks may do so automatically by designating the four weeks, in a letter, addressed to and filed with the County Clerk, thirty days in advance.
 If plans for a vacation are made by a Counsel after a trial setting notice has been received, Counsel will immediately notify the Court and other parties with a request that the case be reset for a different time.
 The Court will rule on such a request after giving all parties to the lawsuit an opportunity to respond to the request.